Mammoth Cave offers several picnic areas throughout the park. As you prepare and enjoy your meal, help protect the park, wildlife, and yourself:

 Echo River Spring Trailhead Area

 Located next to the Green River Ferry parking lot, this trailhead leads to the accessible Echo River Spring trail which connects to several other short hikes in the visitor center and southside area.
-The picnic area includes accessible picnic tables, portable toilets, and access to trails.
+The picnic area includes only 2 accessible picnic tables, portable toilets, and access to trails.

 Maple Springs Day Use Area